Danny02/OpenCTM/README.txt

 - Added manuals for ctmviewer and ctmconv (man pages).

-- Added a "make install" build target for Linux for simple system wide installation (see COMPILING.txt).
+- Added a "make install" build target for Mac OS X and Linux for simple system wide installation (see COMPILING.txt).

 - NOTE: The Linux/X11 version of ctmviewer now reqires GTK+ 2.0.